OpenCOMPES/specsanalyzer/README.md

 This package contains two modules:
 `specsanalyzer` is a package to import and convert MCP analyzer images from SPECS Phoibos analyzers into energy and emission angle/physical coordinates.
-`specsscan` is a Python package for loading Specs Phoibos scans accquired with the labview software developed at FHI/EPFL
+`specsscan` is a Python package for loading Specs Phoibos scans acquired with the labview software developed at FHI/EPFL

 Tutorials for usage and the API documentation can be found in the [Documentation](https://opencompes.github.io/specsanalyzer/)